camille-marcojos/website/CONTRIBUTING.md

 ### What happens when I save a JavaScript or CSS file?

-- The file is formated
+- The file is formated.
 - The file is linted.
-All auto fixable error/warnings are fixed.
-Some error/warnings need to be manually fixed
+All auto-fixable errors/warnings are fixed.
+Some errors/warnings need to be manually fixed.

 <br>

 ### How is this even happening?
 Check out the following files:
+  - .vscode/settings.json
   - .editorconfig
   - .eslintrc.json
   - .prettierrc.json